 Let’s pretend you want to promote your business on the radio.

-By locking you into several spots, the radio station is actually ensuring that your ad will work.
+Why?
+Because by locking you into several spots, the radio station is maximizing your ad's potential response: The more an ad is heard, the more effective it will be.

 The first time people look at any given ad, they don’t even see it.